JeffreyRiggle/ilusr-java-logrunner/README.md

 LogRunner is a very simple API for writing Tab Separated logs to a file system.

 ## Installing
-You can install this using maven with the following maven configuration
+You can install this using maven with the following maven configuration.

 In your .m2
 ```xml